-With the first spark of the dynamic load, in the second instance, the load based on Ohm's law begins to decrease evenly.
-However, this occurs without a spark.
-At two seconds, the load increased to 200 ohms, and at the fourth second, it was switched off.
+With the first spark of the dynamic load in the second, the load based on Ohm's law begins to decrease evenly.
+However, without a spark.
+At two seconds increased the load to 200ohm, and in the fourth, switched off.
 The dynamic variation of load demonstrates a significant threat in controlling the power equipment, as the power system needs to adjust quickly enough to maintain the same stability.
-The operating SMC without a spark demonstrated stability and a small change in output.
-The performed analysis indicated that the system can rapidly change the load without causing a spark, which would otherwise lead to an unexpected increase in voltage and decrease in current, potentially causing electrical arcing.
+The operating SMC without a spark demonstrated stable stability and a small change in the output.
+The performed analysis indicated that the system can rapidly change the load without causing a spark of the system to perform an unexpected increase of the voltage and decrease in the current, which can lead to the arcing of electricity.

 The MATLAB/Simulink environment's SMC-based buck-boost converter is designed to convert a fundamental DC input into an output value that can be less or more than the input.
 A Pulse Width Modulation block in the feedback control system driven by the relay function in Sliding Mode Control is employed to achieve robustness against disturbances and parameter drifts and perform smoothly.
 To evaluate the SMC's performance in reacting to voltage transients and fluctuating loads, several scenarios are used: One of the simulations predicts the converter's performance in boosting and bucking modes at several reference voltages.
-As seen, the boosting signal exhibits a fast response time with neither over-damping nor under-damping, and the bucking signal remains stable within 0.1 seconds..
+As seen, the boosting signal exhibits a fast response time with no over or under-damping, and the bucking signal remains stable within 0.1 seconds.
 The SMC's performance is tested in another simulation under dynamic load changes, which demonstrates the voltage and current output change.
 At two seconds, a dynamic load introducing the load increases to 200 ohms and is turned off at four seconds.
-As evident in the above graph, the SMC performs differently; the output is intended to stabilize by rapidly responding to changes, demonstrating how the SMC block can successfully and rapidly address issues, thus avoiding voltage increases or decreases in current flow that may trigger arcing.
-This situation allows for maximum control of power equipment and ensures the system's equilibrium.
+As evident in the above graph, the SMC perform dissimilarly; the output intended to stabilize by rapidly responding to changes will explain how the block of the SMC can successfully and rapidly alleviate approaches, thus circumventing voltage increase or a decrease in current flow which trig arcing.
+This situation allows for maximum control of power equipment and assures the system's equilibrium.

-4. Conclusion
+4. Conclusions

-This paper investigates the potential for enhancing the performance and efficiency of Buck-Boost converters through the application of Sliding Mode Control (SMC).
+This paper has investigated the potential for enhancing the performance and efficiency of Buck-Boost converters through the application of Sliding Mode Control (SMC).
 Our research involved extensive testing of this control methodology under a variety of operational conditions.
 We observed that SMC significantly improves the control system, potentially enhancing the performance of Buck-Boost converters in scenarios demanding highly efficient power supply.
-The paper demonstrates that SMC is highly effective in addressing the challenges posed by non-linear dynamics and external disturbances that typically impact the performance and efficiency of Buck-Boost converters.
-Through rigorous tests of voltage transients and analyses of load changes, the findings show marked improvements in system response and stability.
-The SMC approach reduces response time by 5%, improves efficiency by 3%, and enhances overall stability under fluctuating conditions.
-For future work, we suggest examining the scalability and applicability of Sliding Mode Control in Buck-Boost converters by testing its performance in large-scale energy systems and comparing it to other systems.
-Additionally, future work could integrate SMC with machine learning algorithms for predictive control and adaptive system response control.
+The paper has demonstrated that SMC is highly effective in addressing the challenges posed by nonlinear dynamics and external disturbances that typically impact the performance and efficiency of Buck-Boost converters.
+Through rigorous voltage transients' tests and analyses of load changes, the findings have shown marked improvements in system response and stability.
+SMC approach reduces the response time by 5%, improves efficiency by 3%, and enhances overall stability under fluctuating conditions.
+For future work, we suggest looking at the scalability and employability of Sliding Mode Control in Buck-Boost converters by testing its performance in large-scale energy systems and comparing its performance to that of other systems.
+Also, future works could integrate SMC with machine learning algorithms for predictive control and adaptive system response control.